 The Confucius Institute at the University of Canterbury aims to bring understanding and appreciation of Chinese culture and language to our local community - the South Island of New Zealand.
 We have a range of programmes designed to enhance cross-cultural understanding, which we offer both to students and to the general public.

-In 2018, schools are asked to pay an administration fee of $500 per MLA which can be shared among schools hosting the MLA.
+In 2020, schools are asked to pay an administration fee of $500 per MLA which can be shared among schools hosting the MLA.
+If the MLA is only at a school part time, the cost is reduced.
 Other costs are funded by the Confucius Institute Headquarters.

 The role of MLAs

 The role of an MLA is to teach Mandarin language effectively, provide information and insight into Chinese culture and language, model accurate pronunciation and intonation and assist the classroom teacher.

 MLAs may contribute to the Chinese language programmes at participating schools by:

 - Teaching ‘taster’ classes designed to interest students in learning more about Chinese culture and language

 - Teaching regular Chinese language lessons at primary, intermediate or secondary level